AN ANALYSIS OF THE PETROLEUM INDUSTRY GOVERNANCE BILL (PIGB) 2017

 The Minister is further empowered to oversee the activities of the Nigeria Petroleum Regulatory Commission and issue general policy directions to the Commission provided such policies do not conflict with the PIGB.

 The Nigeria Petroleum Regulatory Commission (NPRC)

-The Commission is the most powerful entity created under the PIGB with a role to take up the assets, resources, funds properties, liabilities, interests and obligations of the Department of Petroleum Resources (DPR), the Petroleum Inspectorate and the Petroleum Products Pricing Regulatory Agency (PPPRA).
+The Commission is the most powerful entity created under the PIGB with a role to take up the assets, resources, funds properties, liabilities, interests, and obligations of the Department of Petroleum Resources (DPR), the Petroleum Inspectorate and the Petroleum Products Pricing Regulatory Agency (PPPRA).
 It also regulates the petroleum industry.
-It is also to keep records of awards and a register of oil blocks, monitor them, conduct regular audit of activities, conduct bid rounds for oil blocks and administer un-allotted crude oil acreages.
+It is also to keep records of awards and a register of oil blocks, monitor them, conduct a regular audit of activities, conduct bid rounds for oil blocks and administer un-allotted crude oil acreages.